davidcarlisle/ll/en/lesson-10.md

 another math mode command, `\binom`, for a binomial.

 Notice that here we used `align*`, and the equation didn't come out numbered.
-Most maths environments number the equations by default, and the starred variant (with a `*`) disables numbering.
+Most math environments number the equations by default, and the starred variant (with a `*`) disables numbering.

 ## Fonts in math mode